jjuppe/jjuppe.github.io/_posts/2018-10-21-convolutional-networks.md

 From the synapse the signal travels along the dendrites to the soma.
 There, all signals get summed up.
 Once a thertain threshold is reached within a limited time span the neuron fires.
 This firing is modelled with an activation function such as sigmoid $$\sigma(x) = 1/(1+ \exp^{-x})$$ function.
 The activation function adds non-linearity to the Neural Network.
 This in important since many real-life contexts require non-linear thinking.

 ## 2 Architecture Overview
-In normal NN the neurons are normally modelled in layers of neurons, in so-called hidden layers.
-The most common layer type is the fully-connected layer where neurons of adjacent layers are fully connected (every pair of neurons has a connection).
+In normal NNs the neurons are normally modelled in layers of neurons, the so-called hidden layers.
+The most common layer type is the fully-connected layer where neurons of adjacent layers are connected (every pair of neurons has a connection).
 This is different in CNN architectures.
 Neurons in a layer only connect to a small region of the previous layer.
 This is represented in the following picture (the squares that are connected to smaller squares in the next layer).
-Additionally, for image classification tasks, there is a (or multiple with a Dropout Layer in the middle) fully-connected layer at the end to make the class predictions.
+Additionally, for image classification tasks, there is one (or multiple) fully-connected layer(s) at the end to make the class predictions.

 ![CNN Architecture overview]({{% site.baseurl %}}/assets/img/CNN_architecture-overview.png)
 *Architecture of a CNN. — Source: [mathworks](https://www.mathworks.com/videos/introduction-to-deep-learning-what-are-convolutional-neural-networks--1489512765771.html)*